History of radiation protection: Radiation protection crimes

-National Socialism
+Nazi experiments

-The harmful effects of X-rays were recognized during the National Socialist era.
+The harmful effects of X-rays were recognized during the Nazism era.
 The function of the gonads (ovaries or testicles) was destroyed by ionizing radiation, leading to infertility.
 In July 1942, Heinrich Himmler (1900-1945) decided to conduct forced sterilization experiments at the Auschwitz-Birkenau concentration camp, which were carried out by Horst Schumann (1906-1983), previously a doctor in Aktion T4.
 Each test victim had to stand between two X-ray machines, which were arranged in such a way that the test victim had just enough space between them.
 Opposite the x-ray machines was a booth with lead walls and a small window.
 From the booth, Schumann could direct X-rays at the test victims' sexual organs without endangering himself.
 Human radiation castration experiments were also conducted in concentration camps under the direction of Viktor Brack (1904-1948).
 As part of the "Law for the Prevention of Hereditary Diseases," people were often subjected to radiation castration during interrogations without their knowledge.
 Approximately 150 radiologists from hospitals throughout Germany participated in the forced castration of approximately 7,200 people using X-rays or radium.